HuemulSolutions/enola/docs/user_guide.md

   - Replace simulated data with actual batch processing metrics from your application.
   - Ensure accurate tracking of processed and failed records.

-- **Resource Utilization**:
-  - Consider adding additional metrics such as CPU usage or memory consumption if relevant.

 #### **Benefits**

 - **Operational Insights**: Gain visibility into batch processing operations.